MiamiOH/foreman_teamdynamix/README.md

 * Custom attribute name must match exactly as in API.
 * It must contain expected value for 'id' and 'value' fields.
 * rest of the fields are optional, check the Custom Attribute's definition for what other fields are updatable.
-* String interpolation is not suppored for CustomAttribute fields.
+* String interpolation is suppored only for Host instance attributes and is restricted to readonly.

 [:fields]
 * A link to the asset in Teamdynamix is displayed by default, as first field labelled as URI